 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of malignant testicular germ cell tumors may include the following:
+Treatment of newly diagnosed malignant testicular germ cell tumors may include the following:

 For boys younger than 11 years: